aldoraine04/House-Prices-Advanced-Regression-Techniques/README.md

 I have been using Spyder IDE for this project.

 # Code:
-The code contains in the ''.
+The code contains in the 'house_prices.py' file.

 # Data:
 The training data contains in 'train.csv' file and the testing data contains in the 'train.csv' file and the testing data contains in the 'test.csv' file.
 I am also adding a file 'Data Description.txt' which contains the explanations of the fields available in the other data files.